Anne Disbrowe

-Anne Disbrowe (née Kennedy; 1795 – 18 October 1855) was a British society hostess who lived abroad as the wife of Edward Cromwell Disbrowe, a diplomat.
-Her letters, written while residing in Russia, were later published and provide historians with valuable first-hand accounts of life at the Russian court in the early 19th century.
+Charlotte Anne Albinia Disbrowe (née Kennedy; 1795 – 18 October 1855) was a British society hostess who lived abroad as the wife of Edward Cromwell Disbrowe, a diplomat.
+Her letters, written while residing in the Russian Empire, were later published and provide historians with valuable first-hand accounts of life at the Imperial Russian court in the early 19th century.

 Early life and family

-Anne Kennedy was the eldest child of the Hon.
-Robert Kennedy, a younger son of Archibald Kennedy, 11th Earl of Cassilis.
+Anne Kennedy was the eldest child of the Robert Kennedy, a younger son of Archibald Kennedy, 11th Earl of Cassilis.
 Her mother was Jane Macomb, the daughter of a successful American merchant.
 The family lived for several years in New Jersey, where Anne was born, before moving their residence to England.
 On 24 October 1821, she married Edward Cromwell Disbrowe, a British diplomat.
 The couple met in Switzerland.
-Their first child was born the year after their marriage in Berne.
+Their first child was born the year after their marriage in Bern.
 In late 1822, they returned to England, where Edward became a Member of Parliament (MP) for Windsor (1823–26).
 The growing family lived in Walton Hall, Derbyshire.
 They eventually had four surviving children: daughters Charlotte and Jane (who later married Henry Christopher Wise), and sons Edward and William.